-A rebuilding permit for one new single-family home was issued for the Lake Fire area.
+A rebuilding permit for one new single-family home was issued for the Lake Fire area and the rebuild has been completed.
+The homeowner received a Certificate of Occupancy and has moved into the newly rebuilt home.
 Also, rebuilding permits for five new single-family homes were issued for the Bobcat Fire area.
+There also is one rebuild of a single family home in the Bobcat Fire area that is almost complete for move in.